reywilliams/tf-plan-diff-source/readme.md

           app_name: "My Awesome App"
 ```

+## 🔒 Data Privacy

+This action **does not** transmit any data from your Terraform plan.
+It is designed as a parser that leverages HashiCorp's own [structs](https://pkg.go.dev/github.com/hashicorp/terraform-json@v0.13.0) for parsing Terraform plans.
+Your plan data remains local to your GitHub Actions environment, ensuring that your infrastructure details are kept private and secure - source code repo coming shortly!

 ## 📦 Installation

 Simply add this action to your GitHub workflow, and you're ready to roll!
 No complex installation steps are needed, just a simple YAML snippet in your workflow file